Gustavus Vaughan Brooke: Acting career develops

-Brooke toured the English provincial theatres for three years, and then played a season at Dublin in October 1837.
+Brooke toured the English provincial theatres for three years and then played a season at Dublin in October 1837.
 He had a qualified success, which was followed by a more successful season at Belfast in January 1838.
-He continued to play in the provinces and in Ireland, and in 1841 accepted an engagement with Macready's company in London, but finding himself cast for a small part declined the role.
+He continued to play in the provinces and Ireland, and in 1841 accepted an engagement with Macready's company in London, but finding himself cast for a small part declined the role.
 He returned to the provinces and refused several offers of parts in London.
-He had successful seasons at Manchester, Liverpool and other large towns, among his characters being Richard III, Romeo, Macbeth, Virginius, Hamlet, Othello, Iago and Brutus.
+He had successful seasons at Manchester, Liverpool, and other large towns, among his characters being Richard III, Romeo, Macbeth, Virginius, Hamlet, Othello, Iago and Brutus.
 He played Othello to Macready's Iago at Manchester.
 Later on he was with Edwin Forrest, and in October 1846 took the part of Romeo at Dublin to Helena Faucit's Juliet.
 Other roles opposite Faucit included Claude Melnotte, Orlando, Hamlet, Macbeth, Richard III, Sir Giles Overreach, Leontes and Faulconbridge.

 On 3 January 1848 Brooke was a success as Othello at the Olympic Theatre, London.
 In the same season his rendering of Sir Giles Overreach was pronounced by one critic as not falling far short of Edmund Kean's, and more than one writer called him the greatest tragedian of the day.
 Brooke, however, did not have the temperament to make the best use of his success.
 He was not a good businessman and drank too much.
 After playing for some time in the country his magnificent voice began to fail, and in 1850 he was obtaining advice from a London specialist who would not allow him to appear more than once or twice a week.
 However, in November of that year he was playing with Helena Faucit again and drawing large crowds.
 In October 1851 he was married to Marianne Bray.
 In December 1851 he went to America, and during the next 18 months had much success.